 Private hospitals are a vital partner, with public hospitals, in Australia’s health system.

-Australia’s health system is funded by governments, private hospital owners and operators, and private health insurance payments.
-Our balanced system of public and private care provides access to health services which are delivered predominately by private practitioners in private settings.
-Hospital care and treatment is delivered both in the public and private sectors.
+Australia’s health system is funded by governments, private hospital owners and operators and private health insurance payments.
+Our balanced system of public and private care provides access to health services delivered predominately by private practitioners in private settings.
+Hospital care and treatment is delivered in both the public and private sectors.
 People who choose to insure their health care take pressure off the public hospital system, and off the taxpayer.
-The government has assisted those people with the cost of their private health insurance through providing a rebate on the cost of private health insurance.
+The government offers a rebate on health insurance costs.

 APHA seeks to bring rigorous, thoughtful and consistent views into the public policy arena.
 Whilst always aware of, and responsive to, the immediate concerns of members, APHA also understands that as a peak body operating in an important sector of the economy, we have a responsibility to put forward proposals that are in the national interest as well as the sectors.